 Use conversation data to improve your articles

 If a high percentage of customers were disappointed with an article we recommend looking carefully at the conversations the article triggered.
 Just click the ‘Conversations’ stat, then the ‘Conversations’ tab beneath it.

 Reading the feedback your customers leave will help you fix broken content and reduce the number of negative reactions it receives 😄

-Next, you should go ahead and check out your Articles Insights page to see how your content is performing, and how to improve it.
+Next, you should go ahead and check out your Articles report to see how your content is performing, and how to improve it.